pretrehr/text-justification/README.md

 You can compile the project using the command make

+# Execution
-For example, in order to justify your text in file.in with a width of 50 characters

-You can use the command
+For example, in order to justify your text in "file.in" with a width of 50 characters per line, you can use the command:

 AODjustify 50 file

+# Output
-The out file will be stored in file.out
+The out file will be stored in "file.out"